 As a starting point, companies should respect international agreements such as the UN Convention on Biological Diversity.
-UN Sustainable Development Goal 15 "Life on Land", the International Finance Corporation's Performance Standard 6, and the environmental principles of the UN Global Compact provide further guidance for companies.
+UN Sustainable Development Goal 15 "Life on Land", the International Finance Corporation's Performance Standard 6, the Environment Chapter of the OECD Guidelines for Multinational Enterprises and the UN Global Compact provide further guidance for companies on how to identify and manage their impacts on biodiversity and ecosystems.
 Business standards and principles in this area are still evolving, and we support further developments which contribute to improved market practices, enhanced corporate disclosure and a level playing field for companies.

 As an investor, we expect companies to be transparent on how they depend on and impact biodiversity and ecosystems.
 For selected companies, we use such information to identify how related risks and opportunities may affect their performance and prospects, and to assess whether boards and management are taking steps to manage relevant issues.
 This document focuses mainly on terrestrial biodiversity.
-We refer to our expectations on ocean sustainability, for further detail on how companies should manage risks and opportunities related to marine ecosystems. "
+We refer to our expectations on ocean sustainability, for further detail on how companies should manage risks and opportunities related to marine ecosystems.